About Environmental Grants

 - preserve and protect environmentally significant lands, waterways and wildlife habitats – for the benefit not only of the ecosystem, but for the health, livelihood and enjoyment of local residents;

-- engage youth in educational environmental activities in natural settings, to help them become good stewards of the environment; and
+- engage youth, especially youth of color, in environmental education to help develop the next generation of stewards of the environment; and

 - focus on environmental justice: the fair distribution of environmental benefits and burdens and meaningful participation of all communities in environmental decision-making.